 All Dartmouth undergraduates are eligible to apply for research programs in the spring of their first year.
 Unless research is related to a senior honors thesis, applicants must be enrolled for at least one term after the term of the grant.
 GPA is taken into consideration in awarding grants, but it is not the only factor.

 First, peruse our website to find information on our research programs, lists of other sources of Dartmouth funding, useful tips and tools, and links to external funding sources.
 You will also find links to internship resources, both at Dartmouth and at other institutions.
 Next, talk to other students to find out about their research experiences.
-Then talk to faculty about potential research opportunities (see section entitled "tips on finding a faculty mentor for research").
+Then talk to faculty about potential research opportunities (see section entitled "tips on finding a faculty mentor for research") and check out our online database of faculty research projects.
 If you have questions about research and research funding and would like to meet with someone, blitz "undergraduate research" for an appointment.

 Dartmouth students are actively engaged in faculty-mentored research in all disciplines -- humanities, social sciences, sciences, and interdisciplinary studies.
 Here are profiles of some of these students and their research projects: